uzoochogu/web-hasher-crow-cpp/Readme.md

 Openssl
 ```

-You can navigate to their [`package list`](https://vcpkg.io/en/packages) to browse features. (and Nlohmann and inja to run the duplicate code.)
+You can navigate to their [`package list`](https://vcpkg.io/en/packages) to browse features. (add Nlohmann and inja to run the duplicate code.)
 ```bash
 # Navigate to vcpkg directory